ourarash/ohlc-aggregator/README.md

 Aggregates ohlcv candle values into coarse-grained intervals.
 The intervals should be either minutes or days.

-The difference between this package and other packages is that rather than simply grouping each `n` candles into a group, if some candles from a group are missing, it still creates thouse groups.
+The difference between this package and other packages is that rather than simply grouping each `n` candles into a group, if some candles from a group are missing, it still creates those groups.

 For example, in converting `1m` to `5m` candles, a naive implementation creates only one group for these candles: